marcin-filipiak/esp32_camsender/README.md

 If the server is running on a local network, you can use it.
 The remaining configuration, such as the Wi-Fi network name and password, can be done by connecting to the camera via Bluetooth.
 I recommend using the: https://github.com/marcin-filipiak/IoT_Configurator application on Android.
-There you candownload apk file and install on your phone.
+There you can download apk file and install on your phone.
 Also you should find this app in GooglePlay.

 ## SERVER